clipperhouse/gen/README.md

 ## Contributing

-It’s early days and the API is likely volatile, but your ideas and contributions are welcome.
+It’s early days and the API is likely volatile, ideas and contributions are welcome.
 Have a look at the design principles below.
-Feel free to offer a pull request or contact Matt Sherman @clipperhouse.
+Feel free to [open an issue](//github.com/clipperhouse/gen/issues), send a pull request, or ping Matt Sherman [@clipperhouse](http://twitter.com/clipperhouse).

 ## Design principles for contributors